 Reviewed by Mike G

 The distinctively dreamy, often extraordinary and occasionally ominous music of late Californian pianist Harold Budd (1936-2020) is affecting and rich in images and has been widely imitated by ambient composers over the years.
 Imitated, but rarely bettered.

 Like fellow American Tim Story, Budd’s lyrical, emotionally subtle musings owe more than a little to the piano music of French composers Eric Satie (1866-1925) and Claude Debussy (1862-1918).
 In fact, Satie’s “Gymnopedies” and “Gnossiennes” were the virtual blueprint for a modern school which includes Budd, Story and a number of others.
 A major difference, however, is that Satie and company never had electronics and recording studios at their disposal, a tool which gives the music of their modern-day descendents a seductive air they could only have dreamed of.

 Pre-dating his welcome return to form in the 2000's and beyond, the first four albums listed above remain the pick of Budd's early output.
-These date from before his restless 90's period during which he made rather unsuccessful forays into world beat, daft poetry and various art rock experiments.
+These date from before his restless 90's period during which he made often less successful forays into ambient dance music, daft poetry and various art rock experiments.

 All four of these early albums are distinguished by haunting, drifting piano melodies enhanced with tasteful washes of electronic colour.
 There is something deeply subconscious about this music, slightly out of focus and utterly compelling at the same time.
 Some persist in calling it minimalism but I disagree.
 Although he was involved with the Minimalist movement in the USA in the late 60's, the inherent drift of Budd's classic sound is miles away from the mathematically precise repetition of, say, Steve Reich or Philip Glass.